hecerinc/Notes-On/finanzas/chap6.md

 Two types:

 - fixed-rate cards (average annual 13.01% interest rate 2015)
-- varaible-rate cards (average annual 15.76% interest rate 2015)
+- variable-rate cards (average annual 15.76% interest rate 2015)

 > You will find that most bank cards have one rate for merchandise purchases and a much higher rate for cash advances.